First-order integer-valued autoregressive processes with Generalized Katz innovations: Introduction

 \section{Introduction}

-In the recent years there has been a large interest in discrete-time integer-valued models, also due to increased availability of count data in very diverse fields including finance \citep{LieMolPoh2006,RydShe2003,AknoucheAlmohaimeedDimitrakopoulos2021}, economics \citep{Fre1998,FreCab2004,Berri2020}, social sciences \citep{PedKar2011}, sports \citep{ShaMoy2016}, image processing \citep{Afrifa2022} and oceanography \citep{CunVasBou2018}.
-Among the modelling approaches, integer-valued autoregressive processes (INAR), introduced independently by \cite{AlOAlz1987} and \cite{McK1985}, become vary popular.
-The stochastic construction of the INAR relies on the binomial thinning operator and the properties of the model on the discrete self-decomposability of the stationary distribution of the process \citep{Ste79}.
-See also \cite{Wei2008} and \cite{ScoWeiGou2015} for a review on thinning operators.
+In the recent years there has been a large interest in discrete--time integer--valued models, also due to increased availability of count data in very diverse fields including finance \citep{LieMolPoh2006,AknoucheAlmohaimeedDimitrakopoulos2021}, economics \citep{FreCab2004,Berri2020}, social sciences \citep{PedKar2011}, sports \citep{ShaMoy2016}, image processing \citep{Afrifa2022} and oceanography \citep{CunVasBou2018}.
+Among the modelling approaches, integer--valued autoregressive processes (INAR), introduced independently by \cite{AlOAlz1987} and \cite{McK1985}, become very popular.
+The stochastic construction of the INAR relies on the binomial thinning operator and the properties of the model on the discrete self--decomposability of the stationary distribution of the process \citep{Ste79}.
+See \cite{ScoWeiGou2015} for a review.

-The original INAR model has been studied further in \cite{AlOAlz1987} and has been extend along different directions. \citep{McK1986} introduced an INAR model with negative-binomial and geometric marginal distributions, \cite{DuLi1991} extended the INAR(1) model of \cite{AlOAlz1987} to the higher order INAR$(p)$. \cite{AlOAly1992} introduced a negative-binomial INAR with a new iterated thinning operator.
-Other extensions of the INAR process has been made in order to include a seasonal structure in the model \citep[e.g., see][]{Bouetal16}.
-INAR models with valued in the set of signed integers have been propose firstly by \cite{KimPar2008} and generalised by \cite{AlzOma2014} and \cite{AndKar2014}. \cite{Fre2010} proposed a true integer-valued autoregressive model (TINAR(1)).
-More flexible INAR models have been introduced by assuming more flexible distributions for the innovations terms. \cite{AlzAlO1993} propose integer-valued ARMA process with Generalized Poisson marginals and \cite{KimLee2017} introduced INAR with Katz innovations.
+The original INAR model has been studied further in \cite{AlOAlz1987} and extended in different directions. \citep{McK1986} introduced an INAR model with negative--Binomial and geometric marginal distributions, \cite{DuLi1991} extended the INAR(1) model of \cite{AlOAlz1987} to the higher order INAR$(p)$. \cite{AlOAly1992} introduced a negative--binomial INAR with a new iterated thinning operator.
+Other extensions of the INAR process have been made to include a seasonal structure in the model \citep[e.g., see][]{Bouetal16}.
+INAR models with values in the set of signed integers have been propose firstly by \cite{KimPar2008} and generalised by \cite{AlzOma2014} and \cite{AndKar2014}. \cite{Fre2010} proposed a true integer--valued autoregressive model (TINAR(1)).
+More flexible INAR models have been introduced by assuming more flexible distributions for the innovations terms. \cite{AlzAlO1993} propose integer--valued ARMA process with Generalized Poisson marginals and \cite{KimLee2017} introduced INAR with Katz innovations.